Uppercrust would not be the bakery it is without the community that supports it. Click on the links below to learn about our friends:

 Chef Cacciatore’s Cacciatore Catering is the premier catering service for the University of Florida.
 Catering is not easy, and Chef Cacciatore pulls it off with uncommon grace and kindness.
 It explains his employees who have stayed with him for decades – and his many, many happy clients.

 Also, his two sons are extraordinary tennis players.
-They will join the UF tennis team this fall, and started beating Ben pretty badly when they were sixteen (okay, maybe fifteen).
+They are on the UF Men’s Tennis Team and started beating Ben pretty badly when they were sixteen (okay, maybe fifteen).
 Go Gators!

 Finding good broadline food distribution is a fraught but essential business for all but the most rarified of, ahem, “food service establishments.”
 Cheney Brothers Inc., is a privately-held Florida family business.
 Their offices and warehouses are utilitarian, and their resources go toward the quality, availability and breadth of their products.
 Our rep, Mike, has also paid out of his pocked the few times we’ve had an order issue.

 DOXA is a third-wave coffee shop in Alachua.
 It is a beautiful space, with drinks that match the consideration we put into the baked goods they serve from us.